 The practice had systems for appropriate and safe handling of medicines.
 Antimicrobial prescribing audits were carried out.
+Improvements were needed so that audits were used to check that antibiotics were prescribed in accordance with current prescribing guidelines.

 Track record on safety, and lessons learned and improvements